mkenney/git-status/README.md

 though that doesn't really come up.
 I rarely have more than 1 - 3 status indicators showing at a time.

+## usage

+Running all the `git` commands sequentially in `bash` was a bit slow, sometimes pushing a full second for large complex changes, so I reimplemented it in `go`.
+The shell script will still fallback to the `bash` version if the binaries aren't found.

+To enable the `go` version, add [`git-status-darwin-amd64`](https://github.com/mkenney/git-status/blob/go/bin/git-status-darwin-amd64) and/or [`git-status-linux-amd64`](https://github.com/mkenney/git-status/blob/go/bin/git-status-linux-amd64) to your path. `git-status` will detect the correct platform automatically.

+There's a [`Makefile`](https://github.com/mkenney/git-status/blob/go/Makefile) now... so adding more architectures is easy enough.

 ## examples

 #### detached head